babashka/cli/README.md

 ## Spec

-A spec is a map keyed by option name; each value configures one option.
+A spec (short for "options spec", not `clojure.spec`) is a map keyed by option name; each value configures one option.
 Alongside the parsing keys (`:coerce`, `:alias`, `:validate`, ...) it carries `:desc` and `:ref`, used when printing options (see [Help](#help)).
 For
 example: